heiswayi/heiswayi.nrird.com/_posts/2018/2018-08-19-cascaded-combobox-in-mvvm.md

 	├── Model
 	├── View
 	├── ViewModel
-	|	├── RelayCommand.cs
+	|	├── RelayCommand.cs     <-- INotifyPropertyChanged
-	|	└── ViewModelBase.cs
+	|	└── ViewModelBase.cs    <-- ICommand
 	├── App.config
 	├── App.xaml
 	└── MainWindow.xaml
 ```

-**ViewModelBase.cs** contains an implementation of `INotifyPropertyChanged` interface that basically used to _detect changes_ in your binding properties.

-**RelayCommand.cs** contains an implementation of `ICommand` interface that used to enable your command binding inputs such as button, keyboard shortcut, etc..

-Two interface implementations above are one of the ways to make MVVM based app to work.

-### Code snippets
+#### Code snippets

+These code snippets are reusable which you can copy and paste into your MVVM-based project.

 ViewModelBase.cs: